getchopstick/chopstick-boilerplate/README.md

 - Murphy’s Law: Pick the option that is the most resilient, even if it is the most boring one

-## What’s in a name
-The origin of the Chopstick name:
-- Chopstick originated as front-end companion of Fork CMS.
-Both are developed and maintained by [Wijs](https://wijs.be/en)
-- Inspired by the Karate Kid movies, Chopstick is a deadly and precise [fly squating tool](https://www.youtube.com/watch?v=J1gAHil89Z4).

 ## Roadmap

 ### v0.9